 "I think if there was a space in Bonavista in the hospital, or long-term care facility, for a dental suite, and there was some stuff there for a dentist to use, there would no doubt be a dentist going in there ... once or twice a week," he said.

 "But because there's nothing there, and nothing established, the cost of actually setting it up is cost-prohibitive.
 If government were to help out the community by helping set up a dental suite, that would certainly help."

 Noel notes recruitment of dentists is not just a Bonavista problem.
 He said it's also an issue for other rural areas of the province, and across the country.

-The national average is about one dentist for every 1,800 people But it's about 2,500 to one in this province, and up to 4,000 to one in central Newfoundland.
+The national average is about one dentist for every 1,800 people, however it's about 2,500 to one in this province, and up to 4,000 to one in central Newfoundland.

 "The problem is the need is so great," said Noel.
 "There are about 24 clinics across the province now looking for dentists.
 So when you've got three or four students coming back every year, Bonavista just hasn't made the cut yet.
 Dentists just haven't gone there."